 Didn't we all love to hate her in Judaai?
 Sridevi completely nailed it as a woman who sold her family for money.

-In an impressive career, spanning five decades, the actor ruled the commercial cinema space in the '80s and '90s like no heroine had done before.
+In an impressive career, spanning five decades, Sridevi ruled the commercial cinema space in the '80s and '90s like no heroine had done before.

-Such was her popularity that her style and dance moves would be copied by her fans country over.
+Such was her popularity that her style and dance moves would be copied by her fans across the country.
 She was 'Miss Hawa Hawai' and 'Chandni' for them.

 A throwback picture shared by Hrithik Roshan on Twitter, read, "I loved her, admired her so much.
 My 1st ever acting shot was with Sri Devi, I was nervous in front of her n I remember her shaking her hands pretending 2b nervous cause of me just 2 boost my confidence.
 V had 2 laugh, n she kept laughing until I got it right.
 Will miss you mam. [sic]"